andyhasit/code_clan_demo_teach/README.md

 #Is this what you expected/intended?
 ```

-The same rationale applies to
+The same rationale applies to:
 ```python
 a = [1, 2, 3]
 b = a